composer/composer/doc/articles/vendor-binaries.md

 ## What happens when Composer is run on a composer.json that has dependencies with vendor binaries listed?

 Composer looks for the binaries defined in all of the dependencies.
-A symlink is created from each dependency's binaries to `vendor/bin`.
+A proxy file (or two on Windows/WSL) is created from each dependency's binaries to `vendor/bin`.

 Say package `my-vendor/project-a` has binaries setup like this: